-- radiology and radiotherapy.
+- radiotherapy and oncology

 How it works

 The pathway is made up of 60 credits.
 This includes two compulsory core modules, made up of 20 credits each, and additional optional modules that will equal 20 credits.
-Before choosing your optional modules you will need to contact Coordinating Lecturer as some modules will be more relevant to your chosen nursing degree.

 Applicants wishing to enrol on this pathway will need to have gained five GCSEs, grades A-C. These should include mathematics and English or Welsh.

-For the pathway to radiology and radiotherapy you will need to have gained five GCSEs, grades A-C. These should include double science, or physics and another science, mathematics and English or Welsh.
+For the pathway to radiology and radiotherapy, you will need to have gained five GCSEs, grades A-C. These should include double science, or physics and another science, mathematics and English or Welsh.

 - Introduction to Social Science (20 credits)